fggo/python/README.md

 ```

 #### Making a Procfile to Start Processes
 A Procfile tells Heroku which processes to start in order to serve the project properly.
 This is a one-line file that you should save as 'Procfile', with an uppercase P and no file extension, in the same directory as manage.py.
+This line tells Heroku to use gunicorn as a server and to use the settings in learning_log/wsgi.py to launch the app.
+The log-file flag tells Heroku the kinds of events to log.
 ```
 web: gunicorn learning_log.wsgi --log-file -
 ```